-ABSOLUTE PRIORITIES AND COMPETITIVE PREFERENCE PRIORITIES.
+ABSOLUTE PRIORITY AND COMPETITIVE PREFERENCE PRIORITIES.

-This competition includes two absolute priorities and two competitive preference priorities.
+This competition includes one absolute priority and, within that absolute priority, one competitive preference priority.
 The Department will use peer reviewers to review and score applications on the selection criteria.

-Prior to the peer review, Department staff will determine if an application has met one of the absolute priorities and is eligible for peer review.
-An application that has not met one of the absolute priorities will not be considered for funding and may not be reviewed.
-Department staff will assign competitive preference priority points to applications meeting the competitive preference priorities, up to a total of 6 points.
+Prior to the peer review, Department staff will determine if an application has met the qualifications of the absolute priority and is eligible for peer review.
+An application that has not met the absolute priority will not be considered for funding and may not be reviewed.